cxycode32/Upgrading-Custom-Datasets-Resolution/README.md

 # Upgrading Custom Datasets Resolution

 This repository implements Super-Resolution Generative Adversarial Networks (SRGAN and ESRGAN) using PyTorch.
 The models aim to upscale low-resolution images, enhancing their quality for various applications.
-Currently, SRGAN is fully implemented, while ESRGAN is still in progress.
+Currently,
+- SRGAN ✅ Completed
+- ESRGAN 🚧 Still in Progress

 ## Project Overview